-Last week, one of my biggest dreams came true: I was able to attend SxSW for the first time.
+Last week, one of my biggest dreams came true: I was able to attend SXSW for the first time.

 It wasn’t a plan really.
 I wasn’t even invited.
-My colleagues at Piktochart were hosting a panel and I decided to tag along, knowing that I couldn’t afford the ticket and knowing that my expenses were not going to be contemplated as part of the team’s because of course, I wasn’t invited.
+My colleagues at Piktochart were hosting a panel and I decided to tag along, knowing that I couldn’t afford the ticket and knowing that my expenses were not going to be contemplated as part of the team’s because of course, I wasn’t formally invited.

 That’s why when they told me to come “meet them”, I said yes without hesitation.
-Yes, I might not be able to see them during the day, I thought, but we could hang out every night and travel together afterwards!
+Yes, I might not be able to see them during the day, I thought, but we could hang out every night and travel together afterward!
 Fun enough.